Hekmatullah Azamy (Afghanistan)

 Lidiya Parkhomchik (Kazakhstan)

-Senior Research Fellow at the Eurasian Research Institute of Akhmet Yassawi International Kazakh-Turkish University, Almaty, Kazakhstan.
-At the Institute Lidiya Parkhomchik is heading a Politics, Foreign Policy and Security research group.
+Branch Director, IWEP Almaty Office.
+Previously, she served as a Senior Research Fellow at the Eurasian Research Institute of Akhmet Yassawi International Kazakh-Turkish University.
+Mrs. Parkhomchik is heading a Politics, Foreign Policy and Security research group.
 After graduation from the International Relations Department in 2006, she combined lecturer’s position with the postgraduate studies KazUIR & WL.
 Lidiya Parkhomchik has an extensive experience working at Kazakhstan Institute for Strategic Studies under the President of RK as research fellow and since 2011 senior research fellow.

 Areas of expertise – Caspian region, energy, transportation, regional cooperation, security.